M-H-Amini/MachineLearning-AUT/README.md

 # MachineLearning-AUT

 One of my best courses.
 The content provided is the following.
+In each lecture, after the theoretical stuff, a project using real-world datasets was done with the topic of that lecture.

 - [x] Lecture 0 : Intro - An introduction to python and what we need from python in this course was presented.
 - [x] Lecture 1 : Linear Regression - Project: California Housing prediction was done using tensorflow 2.